avular-robotics/avular-gpio/README.md

 ```

-### Running the container in privilleged mode
+#### Running the container in privileged mode
 The library determines the jetson model by checking `/proc/device-tree/compatible` and `/proc/device-tree/chosen` by default.
-These paths only can be mapped into the container in privilleged mode.
+These paths only can be mapped into the container in privileged mode.

-The following example will run `/bin/bash` from the container in privilleged mode.
+The following example will run `/bin/bash` from the container in privileged mode.
 ```shell
 sudo docker container run -it --rm \
 --runtime=nvidia --gpus all \